Scottish teacher strikes to go ahead after offer deadline passes

 Teaching unions have rejected a 5% pay increase, arguing for 10%.
 The latest offer includes rises of up to 6.85% for the lowest-paid staff.

-The Scottish government and councils have said a 10% rise is unaffordable.
-Fresh talks will begin on Monday.
+The Scottish government and councils have said a 10% rise is unaffordable and the education secretary urged teaching unions to reconsider their plans for industrial action.

 Any new deal would need to be agreed by all 32 council leaders.
 They are currently not due to meet for two weeks.